tilemill-project/tilemill/platforms/virtualbox/README.md

     Open FireFox and click on the "TileMill" bookmark to start making maps.

     Note: TileMill 0.6.0 can be run either as a server process or as a desktop application.
-This machine is running a persistant tilemill server.
+This machine is running a persistent tilemill server.
 See more details at http://mapbox.com/tilemill/docs/upgrade/

     Find the data directories for TileMill in the MapBox folder on your desktop.